Bonnie Nilsson and Sally Ireland make a great team.

-Together with Vince Carroll – a Parkinson’s Specialist Nurse based in Coffs Harbour – they developed the Parkinson’s Voice Project which is now poised for launch across the state.
+Together with Vince Carroll – a Parkinson’s Specialist Nurse based in Coffs Harbour – they developed the Sing and Speak, Parkinson’s Online Voice Program’ which is now poised for launch across the state.

-The Project had its beginnings in the pre-COVID era when Bonnie was delivering the program in person for the Nambucca Parkinson’s Support Group with Vince’s support.
+The program had its beginnings in the pre-COVID era when Bonnie was delivering the program in person for the Nambucca Parkinson’s Support Group with Vince’s support.

 Between 50 and 90 per cent of people living with Parkinson’s experience speech issues including reduced loudness, limited respiratory support, a monotone voice and reduced voice quality.